kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 #### Q: Can I make a paper wallet?

-A: Yes, you can view the guide [here](Making-a-Paper-Wallet)
+A: Yes, you can view the guide [here](guides/wallets/Making-a-Paper-Wallet)

 #### Q: I made a paper wallet, how do I use it?

-  A: You can check out [this guide](Recovering-your-Wallet) for steps on how to import your paper wallet into a wallet of your choice(choose a wallet and import the keys).
+  A: You can check out [this guide](guides/wallets/Recovering-your-Wallet) for steps on how to import your paper wallet into a wallet of your choice(choose a wallet and import the keys).

 #### Q: Can I view the balance of my wallet online?

-  A: Due to TurtleCoin being a privacy coin, this is not possible.
+  A: Due to TurtleCoin being a cryptonote coin(private), this is not possible.

   It should be possible in the future to allow users to give away just their Private View Key to view transactions, but this hasn't been implemented by anyone so far, and would allow that website to see every transaction that you make.